luke14free/pm-prophet/README.md

 * Fitting with NUTS/AVDI/Metropolis

 ## Experimental warning ⚠️
-* Note that automatic changepoint detection using a non-parametric stick-breaking process is experimental
+* Note that automatic changepoint detection is experimental

 ## Differences with [Prophet](https://facebook.github.io/prophet/):
 * Saturating growth is not implemented